1996/035 – Elizabeth Gower

 Most of the Fine Art Collection works are hung in the foyers, theatres and corridors, or stand in the grounds of UTAS where they enhance and stimulate the environment for students and are easily accessed by the public.
 It is advisable to check the location of particular works to ensure that they are available for inspection.

-For more information about the collection and to view images of works from the collection - click here.
+See More about the University Collection for more information about the collection and to view images of works from the collection.